Skyhawk172/CleaningData/README.md

 ##Output

-The output of the run_analysis.R script is a tidy table containing 180 rows and 68 columns, broken down into 30 different subjects who performed six activities each.
+The output of the run_analysis.R script is a tidy table containing 180 rows and 68 columns, i.e. 30 different subjects who each performed six activities.
 All the columns are appropriately named and described in the Codebook.md file attached with this submission.